anton25360/js-auth/README.md

-# js-auth
+# JS Auth
-A simple authentication service written in js and sass.
+A simple authentication service written in JS and SASS.
 Uses Firebase for authentication.
+### Other
+Run SASS compiler with `sass --watch input.scss output.css`